cputz4/hello-world/README.md

 # hello-world
 My First Repository

 This is my first github repository.
-I am a Masters student and play baseball at Notre Dame.
+I am currently a Masters student and play baseball at Notre Dame.